 Reckong Peo

-Kinnaur's district headquarters and the last reliable logistics stop before Kalpa, Sangla, or Spiti
+Kinnaur's district headquarters at 2,290 metres, the last reliable stop for ATMs, fuel, mechanics, and Inner Line Permits before heading to Kalpa, Sangla, or the Spiti Valley

 What makes it special